RGB Grodan101® logo - Negative Primary Color)

 Another reason Grodan products are perennially popular with cannabis cultivators is that stone wool is a hygienic growing medium.

-Due to the mineral-based, inert nature of the substrate, stone wool is a clean, sanitary growing medium that is much less likely to be contaminated by fungi, yeasts and bacteria as well as insects and microbes that feed and live on carbon-based organic matter in coco coir and soils.
+Due to the mineral-based, pathogen-free nature of the substrate, stone wool is a clean, sanitary growing medium that is much less likely to be contaminated by fungi, yeasts and bacteria as well as insects and microbes that feed and live on carbon-based organic matter in coco coir and soils.

 That not only enhances crop quality, it also reduces the need for pesticide use as well as the risk of heavy metal leaching.
 In addition to the naturally hygienic qualities of stone wool, Grodan also wraps its products in a protective film that discourages algae growth and makes for easier handling by cultivation staff.